Manufacturing and Sustainability

 Once they reach a low enough moisture content, the bricks head into the kiln.
 Temperatures over 1,000°C bake the clay solid and bring out the different hues in each brick.
 Once cooled, their colour depends on the heat of the oven and the mineral compounds present in the raw materials.
 Yellow bricks have a higher lime content, while concentrations of iron gather in pink bricks.

 Construction waste makes up most of the recyclates used in our bricks.
-From broken glass to sand, and slabs of concrete to broken brickwork, all are natural products which can be reused again and again.
+From broken glass to sand, and slabs of concrete to broken brickwork, all are natural products which can be reused again and again with brick sustainability at the centre of what we do.
 We also recycle any of our own products which become damaged during manufacture, or which fail to meet our strict quality guidelines.
 Seconds are all crushed, before being fed back into the closed loop system to create brand new bricks.

 “We have quickly developed a global network of manufacturers that we work closely with to develop brick types which are made to look olde-worlde or reclaimed.”